chunkypixel/atari-dev-studio/README.md

 Stella is included as part of this extension with many thanks to Stephen Anthony.
 Stella is an external project and can be downloaded separately [here](https://stella-emu.github.io).
 If you enjoy using Stella place consider [donating](https://stella-emu.github.io/donations.html) to ensure it's continued development.

-### A7800 (release 188-03)
+### A7800 (release 4.0 = 20200610)
 A7800 is a fork of the MAME Atari 7800 driver, with several enhancements added:
 * Support for emulation of Proline Joysticks, VCS Joysticks, Lightguns, Paddles, Driving Controllers, Keypads, Trak-Balls, Amiga Mice, and ST Mice.
 * Maria DMA timing has been improved further, with the addition of accurate DMA hole penalties.
 * Improved saturated/normalized colors with palette selection.
 * Streamlined UI including menu options to have an Atari 7800 system focus.
 * A bug in the existing RIOT emulation has been fixed.
+* POKEY sound emulation improvements.
+* SALLY (CPU) and MARIA (Graphics chip) performance adjustments.
+* Framerate updated to 50Hz/60Hz.
+* Audio indication of no ROM loaded silenced.
+* BIOS files no longer required and made optional.
+* Implementation of XM control registers updated.

-* MAME compatibility and syntax has been maintained, to allow for the reuse of MAME configuration files and front-ends.
+MAME compatibility and syntax has been maintained, to allow for the reuse of MAME configuration files and front-ends.

 A7800 is included as part of this extension with many thanks to Mike Saarna (RevEng).
-A7800 is an external project and can be downloaded separately [here](http://7800.8bitdev.org/index.php/Emulators_and_Tools).
+A7800 is an external project and can be downloaded separately [here](http://7800.8bitdev.org/index.php/A7800_Emulator).
+Further information about this release is available here at [AtariAge](https://atariage.com/forums/topic/268458-a7800-the-atari-7800-emulator).